profile \ 02

 Made bold by his biro, artist Laith McGregor seems to entomb a little of himself in everything he creates.
-Whatever artwork of Laith's you look at, he is always somehow there, emanating from behind whatever medium is being used to convey his thoughts, feelings and ideas.
-Or literally, there he is, staring right back at you, with those perfectly crafted blue biro eyes.
+Whatever artwork of Laith's you look at he is always somehow there, emanating from behind whatever medium is being used to convey his thoughts, feelings and ideas - or literally, there he is staring right back at you - with those perfectly crafted blue biro eyes.

-It was during his time at art school that the original perspective and talent of this young, quirky artist had people starting to take notice.
-Upon finishing his Bachelor of Fine Art (Hons) at Melbourne's Victorian College of the Arts in 2007, Laith was well on his way to exhibiting his first developed body of work.
+It was during Laith's time at art school that the original perspective and talent of this young, quirky artist had people starting to take notice.
+Upon finishing his Bachelor of Fine Art (Hons) at Melbourne's Victorian College of the Arts in 2007, Laith was already well on his way to exhibiting his first developed body of work.

-By 2011 he had won the Robert Jacks Drawing Prize (2008), The Qantas Foundation Encouragement of Australian Contemporary Art Award (2009), the Emerging New Work Grant by The Australia Council for the Arts (2009) and was named as a finalist for a list of other prizes.
+By 2011 Laith had won the Robert Jacks Drawing Prize (2008), The Qantas Foundation Encouragement of Australian Contemporary Art Award (2009), the Emerging New Work Grant by The Australia Council for the Arts (2009) and was named as a finalist for a ream of other prizes.
 He had received a New Work Grant and carried out a residency at the Centre Intermondes, in La Rochelle, France and in 2011 he received another New Work Grant and undertook a residency in Barcelona.
 Not bad for an artist still technically in his ”emerging" years - largely using the humble ballpoint pen.